Inclusive Partner Certificate Program

 Supporting Religious and Spiritual Communities

-This session will highlight some of the major ways religion effects our society, explore how matters of religious and spiritual diversity play out on campus, and provide participants with a set of best practices and campus resources for how to navigate and address issues of religion and spirituality in their lives.
+This session will highlight some of the major ways religion affects our society, explore how matters of religious and spiritual diversity play out on campus, and provide participants with a set of best practices and campus resources for how to navigate and address issues of religion and spirituality in their lives

 **In partnership with the Office of the Chaplaincy